karson33/vpnfactcheck/_posts/2021-05-13-is-vyprvpn-fast-in-sydney.md

 I am interested to find out which of the above offers the fastest connection.
 Hereby below the test procedures:

-1. Manually select one of the VPN mode: IKEv2 / OpenVPN / Chameleon / WireGuard
+1. Manually select one of the VPN modes: IKEv2 / OpenVPN / Chameleon / WireGuard
 2. Connect to VyprVPN Sydney server with connection mode manually selected
 3. Run Ookla speed test in CLI, auto mode (without any parameter settings), run 3 times for each VPN connection mode.